 Yellow Perch Advice:

-If you choose to go with Yellow Perch, we recommend stocking 200 per Surface Acre for an initial stocking, and then see how they are doing after a year or two.
+If you choose to go with Yellow Perch, we recommend stocking 200 per Surface Acre for an initial stocking along with a bunch of minnows, and then see how they are doing after a year or two.
+Supplemental stockings may be necessary, especially if bass are present.